Iceland in August

 You might have noticed a paradox of having Oktoberfest in September.
 The reason we hold this beer festival a month early is that most of the activities take place outdoors and the Icelandic weather in October can be quite brutal.

-This event takes place in University of Iceland, where two to three huge tents are placed (a short walking distance from downtown).
+This event takes place at the University of Iceland, where two to three huge tents are placed (a short walking distance from downtown).

 The official number of hours of sunlight in Iceland in September is a hot topic.
 In early September, daylight lasts for a little over 14 hours a day, giving you plenty of time to explore and enjoy the sights, but allowing you a good night’s sleep when the sun finally goes down.